Economic Update - February, 2020

 4) Late Recovery - Interest rates can be rising rapidly, with a flattening yield curve.
 Consumer expectations are beginning to decline and industrial production is flat.

-Based on the data from this report, as of February 21, 2019 it appears that we are still in the late recovery phase and could be entering the early recession phase in the next couple years.
+Based on the data from this report, as of February 28, 2020 it appears that we are still in the late recovery phase.
+The best guess would be that we could approach the next phase (early recession) in approximately 12 months.

 Please feel free to contact me anytime to discuss in more detail.